syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/TouchSupport.md

 {% endtabs %}
 ![](TouchSupport_images/PivotGrid_img2.png)

-**Note**
-PivotGridControl does not allow to perform the touch selection operation in 2003 Excel like selection frame.
+N> PivotGridControl does not allow to perform the touch selection operation in 2003 Excel like selection frame.

 ### Disabling the Touch Selection
 The touch selection can be disabled by setting the [ShowTouchIndicator](https://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~ShowTouchIndicator.html#) property to `false`.
 The default value of `ShowTouchIndicator` property is `true`.